 I came across something in the book, Intuitive Eating that made me sit up and pay attention.
 The material in the book focuses on how we can change our approach to food by changing how we think about our body, including a lot of information about the ways we think about ourselves based on patterns that have developed over time that we may not even be aware of.

 Absolutist thinking was a pattern I wasn’t aware I was immersed in, but reading about it helped me to wake up to this phenomenon.
 Evelyn Tribole and Elyse Resch, the authors of the book, describe absolutist thinking as the belief that if I behave in a particular way, that behavior will irrevocably result in a predetermined outcome and that if I don’t choose a particular course of action, something “awful” will happen.
 Tribole and Resch call this “magical thinking” because in reality we don’t control life in this way.

 I found myself in absolutist thinking around one situation, and then another, and then another, and realized that I’ve been under the spell of this magical thinking without even realizing it.
 Enchanted by my own spell, it seems.
-Absolutist thinking told me that if I didn’t respond to that one email right now then something awful would happen; that if I didn’t get that paper to my colleague TODAY something awful would happen; that if I asserted a boundary with this other person, something awful would happen.
+Absolutist thinking told me that if I don’t respond to that one email right now then something awful will happen; that if I don’t get that paper to my colleague TODAY something awful will happen; that if I assert a boundary with this other person, something awful will happen.
 The thread is that the “something awful” is generally a fear of being rejected for not doing the right thing.
 Absolutist thinking seems to have as its close cousins shame, the inner critic and perfectionism.

 If you want to make god laugh, make a plan (or employ absolutist thinking!).